Ai2-Alliance/VoiceKey-Fractal-Detection/fractal_analysis_comparison.md

 3. **Variability**: The AI audio shows more variability in both measures, especially in the HFD analysis.
 This could suggest that the AI-generated audio has more diverse acoustic properties throughout the sample.

 4. **Window Size Effect**: The 3-second window analysis shows less variability (lower std) than the 1-second window for both human and AI audio.
 This suggests that longer time scales might provide more stable measurements of fractal characteristics in audio signals.

-5. **Classification Differences**: The classification match of 47.45% indicates that while there are similarities between the human and AI audio, there are also significant differences in how they are classified throughout the samples.

 ## Conclusions and Future Directions